Report on Catholic church abuse to be released in Germany

 Cologne’s archbishop, Cardinal Rainer Maria Woelki, has infuriated many local Roman Catholics by keeping a first report on how local church officials reacted when priests were accused of sexual abuse under wraps for months.

 The cardinal has cited legal concerns about publishing the study conducted by a law firm.
-The new report, by a different lawyer, is supposed to be published later Thursday.
+The new report, by a different lawyer, was due to be released later in the day.

+The lawyer who was tasked with the new report, Bjoern Gercke, told media in advance that his investigation involved more than 300 abuse victims and over 200 people accused of abuse in the Cologne diocese since 1975, Germany’s dpa news agency reported.
+However, he said the focus of the investigation wasn’t so much on what the suspects had done to the victims, but more on whether those in charge of the church — the cardinal, the vicar-general and other church officials — had responded correctly to accusations of abuse.

 There has been fierce criticism in recent weeks within the German church.